arangodb-helper/arangodb/README.md

 The arango starter by default creates a cluster that uses no authentication.

-To create a cluster that uses authentication, create a file containing a random JWT secret (single line) and pass it through the `--jwtSecretFile` option.
+To create a cluster that uses authentication, create a file containing a random JWT secret (single line) and pass it through the `--auth.jwt-secret-path` option.

 For example:

 ```
 echo "MakeThisSecretMuchStronger" > jwtSecret
-arangodb --jwtSecretFile=./jwtSecret
+arangodb --auth.jwt-secret-path=./jwtSecret
 ```

 All starters used in the cluster must have the same JWT secret.